Rehab Centers Arlington County, VA

 Services provided:

-• Outpatient rehab, outpatient detox and outpatient methadone/buprenorphine or naltrexone treatment
+• Outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment services and outpatient rehab

 Virginia Hospital Center Behavioral Health Outpatient Services

-Virginia Hospital Center Behavioral Health Outpatient Services is a residential rehab center in Arlington County, VA that is located in the 22205 zip code.
-Virginia Hospital Center Behavioral Health Outpatient Services offers inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential substance use treatment and inpatient detox.
-It also Accepts Military insurance.
+Virginia Hospital Center Behavioral Health Outpatient Services is an inpatient rehabilitation center in Arlington County, Virginia that is situated in the 22205 zip code.
+Virginia Hospital Center Behavioral Health Outpatient Services offers inpatient detox services, inpatient treatment for co-occurring mental health and substance use disorders and residential substance abuse treatment.
+It also Accepts private health insurance.

 Address: 1715 North George Mason Drive, Suite 201, Arlington, VA 22205 in Arlington County